jaaz10/jaaz10/README.md

 - 👨‍💻 Check out my portfolio at [jaazespinoza.com](https://jaazespinoza.com/)

-- 🏗️ I’m currently learning Java and Web Assembly
+- 🏗️ I’m learning Java and Web Assembly at the moment

+- 🏫 I'm currently pursuing a CS Degree at DePaul University.

 - 𝕏 You can follow me on X <a href="https://twitter.com/jaazEspinoza">@jaazEspinoza</a>